Nordic Indo-Germanic People: The birth and spread of Indo-European studies

 William Jones notes the linguistic proximity between Sanskrit and European languages, enabling the development of Indo-European studies.

-In the 1780s, Sir William Jones, a British civil servant in India, observed striking similarities between Sanskrit and several European languages, including Latin, Greek, English, and French, amid growing European interest in India.
+In the 1780s, William Jones, an English civil servant stationed in India, became interested in the linguistic proximity between existing and "dead" Sanskrit and European languages, such as English, French, Latin or Greek, in the context of Europe's infatuation with India.